A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6: Data Analysis and Sample Selection

+The UV continuum underlying \mgii\ may include contributions from the AGN power-law emission, Balmer continuum, and blended UV \feii\ multiplets.
+The Balmer continuum is largely featureless except for the 3646\AA\ jump, making it strongly degenerate with the power-law component.
+In IMBH AGNs, additional complications arise because the intrinsic AGN luminosity is low, and the host-galaxy contribution around the Balmer jump can be significant.
+Combined with the generally modest spectral quality of our \mgii\ accessible subsample (median S/N of 2.3-9.6 in \mgii\ region, typically $\sim 5$), these factors prevent a full physical decomposition of individual continuum components.
+Under these conditions, our primary goal is to obtain a robust local continuum subtraction beneath \mgii\ rather than fully disentangle the physical contributions.

-For IMBHs, the observed UV continuum around \mgii\ region may include contributions mainly from the AGN power-law component, Balmer continuum, and UV \feii\ multiplets.
-However, given the relatively low S/N around \mgii\ of our spectra (the average S/N $\approx$ 5), and the limited fitting range, our primary goal in modeling the UV continuum is to achieve a reasonable subtraction of the underlying continuum beneath the \mgii, rather than to fully decompose these physical components.
-We therefore approximately model the continuum using a combination of a power law and UV \feii\ multiplets.
-The power-law component effectively captures the joint contribution from the AGN continuum and Balmer continuum, which are all relatively featureless in this spectral region and difficult to disentangle given the spectral quality.
-The UV \feii\ emission is modeled using the semi-empirical template from \citet{uvFeII_T06}, derived from I\,Zw\,1.
-The template is broadened and velocity-shifted to match the observed line width and potential velocity offset.
+We adopt a fitting methodology adapted from \citet{wang09} for broad-line quasars, with modifications to account for the distinct properties of IMBHs, such as their lower luminosities and narrower emission-line widths.
+Within this framework, the continuum is modeled over a restricted rest-frame window of 2700 -- 3300 \AA, which restricts the fit to a localized window, while providing sufficient wavelength coverage to characterize the local continuum around \mgii.
+The continuum is represented using a combination of a power law and UV \feii\ multiplets.
+The power-law component effectively represents the overall featureless continuum, including any contribution from the Balmer continuum, while the UV \feii\ emission is modeled using the semi-empirical template from \citet{uvFeII_T06}, derived from I\,Zw\,1, broadened and velocity-shifted to match the observed profiles.

 Each line of the \mgii\,$\lambda\lambda2796,2803$ doublet is modeled with broad and narrow components.
 Both the broad and narrow components of the \mgii\ doublet are assumed to share the same profile within each pair, with fixed doublet separation and a flux ratio between 1:1 and 2:1 \citep{Laor1997}.
 The broad component is fitted with one or two Gaussians, depending on the $F-$test results.
-We detect broad \mgii\ lines in 24 IMBH AGNs at $z>0.3$, as summarized summarized in Table~\ref{table:lineinfo}.
-Sample fits are shown in Figure~\ref{fig:fig1} and Figure~\ref{fig:fig4}.